William Kent

 William Kent (c.
 1685 – 12 April 1748) was an English architect, landscape architect, painter and furniture designer of the early 18th century.
 He began his career as a painter, and became Principal Painter in Ordinary or court painter, but his real talent was for design in various media.

 Kent introduced the Palladian style of architecture into England with the villa at Chiswick House, and also originated the 'natural' style of gardening known as the English landscape garden at Chiswick, Stowe Gardens in Buckinghamshire, and Rousham House in Oxfordshire.
 As a landscape gardener he revolutionised the layout of estates, but had limited knowledge of horticulture.

 He complemented his houses and gardens with stately furniture for major buildings including Hampton Court Palace, Chiswick House, Devonshire House and Rousham.
+He is credited with designing the first baby carriage on wheels.

 Early life

 Kent was born in Bridlington, East Riding of Yorkshire, and baptised on 1 January 1686, as William Cant.
 His parents were William and Esther Cant (née Shimmings).

 Kent's career began as a sign and coach painter, and he was encouraged to study art, design and architecture by his employer.
 A group of Yorkshire gentlemen sent Kent for a period of study in Rome, and he set sail on 22 July 1709 from Deal, Kent, arriving at Livorno on 15 October.
 By 18 November he was in Florence, staying there until April 1710 before finally setting off for Rome.
 In 1713 he was awarded the second medal in the second class for painting in the annual competition run by the Accademia di San Luca for his painting of A Miracle of S. Andrea Avellino.

 He also met several important figures including Thomas Coke, later 1st Earl of Leicester, with whom he toured Northern Italy in the summer of 1714 (a tour that led Kent to an appreciation of the architectural style of Andrea Palladio's palaces in Vicenza), and Cardinal Pietro Ottoboni in Rome, for whom he apparently painted some pictures, though no records survive.
 During his stay in Rome, he painted the ceiling of the church of San Giuliano dei Fiamminghi (Church of St. Julian of the Flemings) with the Apotheosis of St. Julian.
 The most significant meeting was between Kent and Richard Boyle, 3rd Earl of Burlington.

 Kent left Rome for the last time in the autumn of 1719, met Lord Burlington briefly at Genoa, Kent journeying on to Paris, where Lord Burlington later joined him for the final journey back to England before the end of the year.
 As a painter, he displaced Sir James Thornhill in decorating the new staterooms at Kensington Palace, London; for Burlington, he helped to decorate Chiswick House, especially the painted ceilings, and Burlington House.